adelansari/c-sharp-notes/00_notes/06_notes.md

 ## Overview

-The `06_review` folder focuses on the use of interfaces and the implementation of design patterns in C#.
+The file focuses on the use of interfaces and the implementation of design patterns in C#.
 This section is essential for understanding how to create modular, reusable, and maintainable code structures in professional software development.

 ## Topics Covered